Chapter 7 — Mixture of Experts on ANE

 Why MoE on ANE Is Hard

 A Mixture of Experts layer replaces the standard FFN block with N expert FFNs and a router that selects which K experts to run per token.
-For a model like ZAYA1-8B (28 MoE layers, 8 experts/layer, top-2 routing), you need to:
+For a model like the 8-expert ZAYA1-8B variant described below (28 MoE layers, 8 experts/layer, top-2 routing), you need to:

 - Run the router (a small linear projection → softmax)